breakin/snestistics/docs/tutorial-1.md

 The Subject
 ===========
-The game we are going to take a closer look at is the japanese game [Battle Pinball](https://www.youtube.com/watch?v=VKIM2FrK2zY).
+The game we are going to take a closer look at is the japanese game [Battle Pinball](https://www.youtube.com/watch?v=VKIM2FrK2zY), spin-off game in the [Compati Hero Series](https://en.wikipedia.org/wiki/Compati_Hero_Series).

-While not sure we will actually attain anything specific with this game, one idea is to translate it into english.
-As you can see the intro and the level selector is in Japanese while in-game text seems to be a mix of english and japanese.
-When we were doing SFW we were in secret mode until we *knew* we could do it.
+While not sure we will actually attain anything specific with this game, two possible ideas is to add SaveRAM support for the high score list and translate the pretty minimal amount of Japanese text on display to English.
+As you can see the intro and the level selector is in Japanese while in-game text is a mix of English and Japanese.
+When we were doing SFW we worked in secret mode until we *knew* we could do it.
 This time we just start pulling on some threads in public to see where we end up.
 No promises!

 Interlude
 =========
 While we own a physical copy of the game and have dumped it ourselves we are not allowed to share the ROM and also not allowed to share the source code for the ROM even though I've dissassemblied it myself.
 Thus you, the reader, will only see glimps and for the full picture (text really!) you will need to run snestistics on a ROM you've obtained yourself.
 Furthermore snestistics is constantly being updated/improved so the snippets shown here might not be fully accurate.
 We will try to update this tutorial series when snestistics is changed so that it is current.

-Running snes-9x
+Running snes9x
 ================
 The first step to obtain the disassembly is to use the special version of snes9x that has been patched to output a snestistics .trace file.
 Note that this only work under Windows for now.